jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Set Example

-Here I give the diagrams of how system procedures are called to set a line at design time, change it at run time and anull it at run time.
+Here I give the diagrams of how system procedures are called to set a line at design time, change it at run time and annul it at run time.

 When you set lines at design time, you’re actually putting code into the Create procedure of the mutual descendant.